bootdotdev/blog/content/computer-science/binary-search-tree-in-python.md

 * Rendering calculations - Doom (1993) was famously the first game to use a BST
 * Compilers for low-level coding languages parse syntax using a BST
 * Almost every database in existence uses BSTs for key lookups

+## What's the difference between a Binary Tree and a Linked List?

+While binary trees and [linked lists](/python/building-a-linked-list-in-python-with-examples/) both use pointers to keep track of nodes, binary trees are more efficient for *searching*.
+In fact, linked lists are `O(n)` when used to search for a specific element - that's pretty bad!
+Linked lists excel at removing and inserting elements quickly in the middle of the list.